bslatkin/dpxdt/README.md

     db.session.add(a)
     db.session.commit()

-1. Update `settings.cfg` to match your config
-    1. Set `SESSION_COOKIE_DOMAIN` to your final deployment location
-    1. Set `SECRET_KEY` to something new and different
 1. Update `flags.cfg` to match your config
     1. Set `--release_client_id` to the API client ID you created
     1. Set `--release_client_secret` to the API client ID you created